danielrmeyer/TypedPhysicsSimulations/README.md

 import coulomb.units.mks.Newton

 class SHOModel extends Circle with ODE {
-//  var state = Array[Double](0.0, 0.0, 0.0)  //TODO Units should be (meters, meters/second, second)
   val initialState = (0.0.withUnit[Meter], 0.0.withUnit[Meter / Second], 0.0.withUnit[Meter])

-  // We need this mutable state which is an array of doubles var state:Array[Double] = Array(
+  // We need this mutable state which is an array of doubles to work with the ODE interface var state:Array[Double] = Array(
     initialState._1.value,
     initialState._2.value,